kevgo/vscode-markdown-ide/README.md

 #### rename file ⇒ update incoming links

-When you rename a file, links to this file in other Markdown files would be broken.
-Markdown IDE fixes this.
+When you rename a file, all links to this file in other Markdown files would be broken.
+Markdown IDE fixes this by changing the target of these links to the new filename.

 #### delete file ⇒ remove incoming links

-When you delete a file, links to this file in other Markdown files would be broken.
-Markdown IDE fixes this.
+When you delete a file, all links to this file in other Markdown files would be broken.
+Markdown IDE fixes this by removing these links, leaving only their title as text.

 #### configuration